-Cosmetic acupuncture works by stimulating the body’s natural production of collagen.
-The insertion of the tiny needles is perceived by the body as a type of “micro trauma” which initiates a healing response.
-This increases the flow of blood bringing red blood cells, white blood cells and stimulates the production of collagen in order to rebuild the skin.
+Cosmetic acupuncture stimulates natural production of collagen.
+The insertion of the tiny needles creates a type of “micro trauma” which initiates a healing response and collagen production.

 Collagen supplements can be helpful, however the body distributes this collagen to where the body needs it the most – bones, cartilage, muscles & tissue.
 Cosmetic acupuncture causes the collagen to be produced in the face and not redistributed elsewhere.